Release-Candidate/Cxx-Buck2-vcpkg-Examples/README.md

+> [!WARNING]
+> This repository has been moved to [Codeberg: Cxx-Buck2-vcpkg-Examples](https://codeberg.org/Release-Candidate/Cxx-Buck2-vcpkg-Examples)

 # Cxx-Buck2-vcpkg-Examples

 A C++ example repository using Buck 2 with vcpkg (the C++ package manager) and scripts to generate a compile-commands.json.